FanZhouVictor/Hand-sizing_NexGenPPT_ISU/Work records.md

 ## Tuesday
 1. View the method of using COCO-annotation key point detection.
    - https://github.com/FanZhouVictor/Custom-keypoint-detection?tab=readme-ov-file
-3. Learning to annotate the key points of the palm images with sequences.
+3. View to annotate the key points of the palm images with sequences.
    - https://www.youtube.com/watch?v=OMJRcjnMMok&t=186s
 ## Wednesday
 1. Meet and discuss the way to annotate the pictures.
 Define the sequence of the key points.
+2. Learn to annotate the key points of the palm images with sequences